Magdalene laundries in Ireland: "Fallen women"

 Finnegan wrote that based on historical records, the religious institutes had motivations other than simply wanting to curtail prostitution; these multiple motivations led to the multiplication of these facilities.
-According to Finnegan, as the motivations started to shift from a need to maintain social and moral order within the bounds of patriarchal structure to a desire to continue profiting from a free workforce, Magdalen laundries became a part of a large structure of suppression.
+According to Finnegan, as the motivations started to shift from a need to maintain social and moral order within the bounds of patriarchal structure to a desire to continue profiting from a free workforce, Magdalene laundries became a part of a large structure of suppression.

 With the multiplication of these institutions and the subsequent and "dramatic rise" in the number of beds available within them, Finnegan wrote that the need to staff the laundries "became increasingly urgent."
 This urgency, Finnegan claims, resulted in a new definition of "fallen" women: one that was much less precise and was expanding to include any women who appeared to challenge traditional notions of Irish morality.
 She further asserted that this new definition resulted in even more suffering, "especially among those increasing numbers who were not prostitutes but unmarried mothers—forced to give up their babies as well as their lives."
 And as this concept of "fallen" expanded, so did the facilities, in both physical size and role in society.

 Some argue that women were branded as both a mother and a criminal if they happened to have a child out of wedlock.
 The choices the women at the time had were very limited.
-They had no social welfare system; therefore, many resorted to prostitution or entered these mother and child homes, also known as Magdalen Laundries.
+They had no social welfare system; therefore, many resorted to prostitution or entered these mother-and-child homes, also known as Magdalene laundries.

 Comparatively more is known about laundries in the 20th century due to detailed interviews with women who spent time in these institutions.
-In this later phase, we know the laundries lost their association with sex out of wedlock.
-All of Ireland 20th century laundries, bar one, did not admit pregnant women.
-Instead women entered via the criminal justice system, reformatory schools, Health and Social Services sector and self admittance.
+In this later phase, the laundries lost their association with sex out of wedlock.
+None of Ireland's 20th-century laundries, except one, admitted pregnant women.
+Instead, women entered via the criminal justice system, reformatory schools, health and social services sector and self-admittance.